In a first, Air Force uses artificial intelligence aboard military jet

 “This is really meant to shock the Air Force and the [Defense] Department as a whole into how seriously we need to treat AI teaming,” Roper said in an interview shortly before the test.

-The AI “is not merely part of the system … we’re logging it in the pilot registry,” he said.
+The AI “is not merely part of the system. … We’re logging it in the pilot registry,” he said.

 The AI itself, dubbed ARTUµ in an apparent Star Wars reference, is based on open-source software algorithms and adapted to the plane’s computer systems at the U2 Federal Laboratory.

-It is based on a publicly-accessible algorithm called µZero, which was developed by the AI research company DeepMind to quickly master strategic games like Chess and Go, according to two officials familiar with its development.
-And it is enabled by a publicly-available, Google-developed system called Kubernetes, which allows the AI software be to ported between the plane’s onboard computer systems and the cloud-based one it was developed on.
+It is based on a publicly accessible algorithm called µZero, which was developed by the AI research company DeepMind to quickly master strategic games like Chess and Go, according to two officials familiar with its development.
+And it is enabled by a publicly available, Google-developed system called Kubernetes, which allows the AI software be to ported between the plane’s onboard computer systems and the cloud-based one it was developed on.

 But its surveillance function is one that has already incorporated the use of AI to analyze complex data.
 An Air Force program called Project Maven sought to rapidly analyze reams of drone footage in place of humans.
 Google famously declined to renew its Maven contract following an internal revolt from employees who didn’t want the company’s algorithms involved in warfare.
 The company later released a set of AI principles that disallowed the company’s algorithms from being used in any weapons system.

-Schmidt, who led Google until 2011, said he believes it’s unlikely that the military will embrace fully-autonomous weapons systems anytime soon.
+Schmidt, who led Google until 2011, said he believes it’s unlikely that the military will embrace fully autonomous weapons systems anytime soon.
 The problem, he says, is that it’s hard to demonstrate how an AI algorithm would perform in every possible scenario, including those in which human life is at stake.

-“If a human makes a mistake and kills civilians it’s a tragedy … if an autonomous system kills civilians it’s more than a tragedy,” Schmidt said Tuesday in an interview.
+“If a human makes a mistake and kills civilians, it’s a tragedy. … If an autonomous system kills civilians, it’s more than a tragedy,” Schmidt said Tuesday in an interview.

 “No general is going to take the liability of a system where they’re not really sure it’s going to do what it says.
 That problem may be fixed in the next several decades but not in the next year,” he said.